 Environment & Sustainability Committee

 The Allergy Committee supports the well-being of students with life-threatening allergies by raising awareness about allergies, anaphylaxis and recognizing early symptoms, the importance of identifying and preventing cross-contamination, and by implementing protective procedures to help make the school a safer and inclusive environment for all.
 We work with everyone — teachers, staff, administration, students, parents/caregivers, and committees.
-SIGN-UP now online or contact the Committee at email@example.com
+Contact the Committee at [email protected]

 Equity and Inclusivity Committee (a Sub-committee of Safe & Caring Schools Committee run by Admin.)